KnisterPeter/vscode-github/README.md

 Current it is possible to do the following:

 * Checkout one of the open pull requests
+* Open github page for the current project in your default browser
 * Browse one of the open pull requests in your default browser
 * Display pull request and current status (e.g. mergeable, travis build done, ...) in the StatusBar
 * Create a new pull request based on the current branch and the last commit